Royal Opera of Versailles: Temporary theatres 1664 to 1674

 During the early years of his reign of Louis XIV, theatres were often temporary structures, built for a particular event and destroyed after their use.
-The first such theater was constructed for the fête of the Plaisirs de l’Île enchantée, which was held in 1664.
-In the area west of what is now the Bassin d’Apollon, a temporary theater was constructed in which Molière's Princesse d’Élide débuted on 8 May.
+The first such theater was constructed for the fête of The Pleasures of the Enchanted Island, which was held in 1664.
+In the area west of what is now the Bassin d'Apollon, a temporary theater was constructed in which Molière's La Princesse d'Élide débuted on 8 May.
 During this fête an additional theatre was erected inside the chateau for the presentation of three other plays by Molière: Les Fâcheux, Le Mariage Forcé, and Tartuffe, which premiered in an incomplete, albeit contentious, form.
 None of these theatres survived this fête.

 The Grand Divertissement royal of 1668, which celebrated the end of the War of Devolution, witnessed the construction of a luxurious temporary theater built in the gardens on the site of the future Bassin de Bacchus.
-Constructed of papier-mâché, which was either gilded or painted to resemble marble and lapis lazuli, the theater seated 1,200 spectators who attended the debut of Molière's George Dandin on 18 July 1668.
-As with the Plaisirs de l’Île enchantée, this theater was destroyed shortly after the end of the fête.
+Constructed of papier-mâché, which was either gilded or painted to resemble marble and lapis lazuli, the theater seated 1,200 spectators who attended the debut of Molière's George Dandin ou le Mari confondu on 18 July 1668.
+As with The Pleasures of the Enchanted Island, this theater was destroyed shortly after the end of the fête.

 The third fête or, more accurately, a series of six fêtes - Les Divertissments de Versailles - were held in July and August 1674 to celebrate the second conquest of Franche-Comté.
 The fête featured a number of theatrical productions that were staged throughout the grounds in temporary theaters.
-On 4 July, Lully's Alceste was performed for the court in the Cour de Marbre; on 11 July, Quinault's L'Églogue de Versailles was staged near the Trianon de Porcelaine; eight days later, the Grotte de Thétys served as the setting for Molière's le Malade Imaginaire; and Racine's Iphigénie debuted on 18 August in a theater constructed in the Orangerie.
+On 4 July, Jean-Baptiste Lully's Alceste was performed for the court in the Cour de Marbre; on 11 July, Philippe Quinault's L'Églogue de Versailles was staged near the Trianon de Porcelaine; eight days later, the Grotte de Thétys served as the setting for Molière's The Imaginary Invalid; and Jean Racine's Iphigénie debuted on 18 August in a theater constructed in the Orangerie.

 Creation of permanent theatres

 La salle de la Comédie, 1681 to 1769

 In spite of the need for a permanent theater at Versailles, it would not be until 1681 that a permanent structure would be built.
-In that year, the Comptes des Bâtiments du Roi record payments for a theater that was constructed on the ground floor of the chateau between the corps de logis and the Aile de Midi.
+In that year, the Comptes des Bâtiments du Roi record payments for a theater that was constructed on the ground floor of the château between the corps de logis and the Aile de Midi.
 The interior of the theater – known as the salle de la Comédie – contained a semicircle of row seating with loges set into the bays of the lateral walls.
 On the south wall of the theater, abutting the wall of the Escalier des Princes, was the royal tribune, which contained a central room octagonal loge and two smaller loges on either side.
 The salle de la Comédie would function as a de facto permanent theater at Versailles until 1769, when it was destroyed in order to provide direct access to the gardens from the Cour Royale.